steviegt6/Stardew64Installer/README.md

 **NOTE:** Due to the fact that this program messes with files (moves, copies, and modifies), AntiViruses may flag or other-wise block this program from performing tasks.
 If this is the case, please whitelist this program.

-CorFlags.exe may also fail to modify Steamworks.NET.dll.
+CorFlags.exe may also fail to modify MONOMODDED_StardewValley.exe.
 If this is the case, please re-launch the program with administrator privileges.

 **Usage instructions:**